CharNelson/InternetTelevision/index.md

   referrerpolicy="strict-origin-when-cross-origin"
   allowfullscreen>
 </iframe>

-(but this sorta defeats the purpose, dont it?)
+(this works but sorta defeats the purpose, dont it?)

 - locally stored video file embed
 <video width="560" height="315" src="video.mp4" controls></video>
+(this works but is a static video file stored on the github repository)

 - externally stored video file embed
 <video